 On the other side of the coin are the people who could not get a degree because of internal or external circumstances.

-I believe that our society placed too much value on a college degree than people’s potentials, which I find unfortunate.
+I believe that our society places too much value on a college degree than people’s potential, which I find unfortunate.

-There are people that I’ve met who excels in programming, business, or arts, who makes a decent living even without finishing college.
+There are people that I’ve met who excel in programming, business, or arts and who make a decent living even without finishing college.

 And with the vast resource of information available on the Internet, learning about a particular skill is more accessible than ever.